-These include the Austrian Corporate Governance Code ("ÖCGK"), the articles of association (Satzung), and the Rules of Procedure (Geschäftsordnungen) for the management board and the supervisory board.
+These include the Austrian Corporate Governance Code ("ÖCGK"), the Articles of Association (Satzung), and the Rules of Procedure (Geschäftsordnungen) for the Management and Supervisory Boards.

 1.3 What are the current topical issues, developments, trends and challenges in corporate governance?